 Waymo accounts for about 4% of Lyft users and 3% of Uber users nationally, despite operating in only a handful of cities.
 In its active markets (San Francisco, Phoenix), market share is closer to 15%.
 The company has driven 127 million autonomous miles and tripled its ride volume to 15 million trips in 2025.

 Mobile is no longer a platform question.
 It is a distribution question.
-The winners so far: AI companies targeting professionals, YouTube serving everyone, and autonomous vehicles growing quietly in the background.
+The app economy winners so far: AI companies targeting professionals, YouTube serving everyone, and autonomous vehicles growing quietly in the background.